jonlabelle/SublimeJsPrettier/README.md

 ### Requirements

-JsPrettier requires the following programs to be installed prior to use:

 - [Sublime Text] - Text editor for code
 - [node.js] - JavaScript runtime
 - [yarn] or [npm] - Package manager for JavaScript